 All of our infants are fed "on demand".
 We will only feed infants based on their hunger needs and will not over feed or under feed to keep the child "on schedule".
 However, we do work very hard to accommodate a consistent schedule and to work with parents for a routine similar to their home habits.
-Sometimes, infant behavior and needs can vary when a child starts in our care.
-In the first weeks of care a child's schedule may change quite a bit in response to their new environment.
+Sometimes, infant behavior and needs can vary wnen a chiid response to their new • J .
+23